-In all of your online interactions, we expect you to behave with appropriate decorum and maturity, to treat others with dignity and respect, and to avoid language and behavior that could be construed as denigrating, bullying, shaming, and the like.
+In all of your online interactions, including informal gatherings such as informal meetings and SSP activities, we expect you to behave with appropriate decorum and maturity, to treat others with dignity and respect, and to avoid language and behavior that could be construed as denigrating, bullying, shaming, and the like.

 Any such language or behavior you observe may be reported to your dean or to the Summer School Dean of Students Office.

 Residential students are also directed to Residential Policies and especially Additional Rules for Secondary School Program Students.